-6. SURVEILLANCE AND MONITORING
+6. SURVEILLANCE AND MONITORING toxic pollutants at one location.
+The merits of

 The North Coast Region has been involved in developing freshwater applications of SMW methodology, using freshwater clams, Corbicula sp.
 The North Coast Region has required that some discharges be monitored using these techniques.
 There are current plans to expand the use of these organisms as indicators in sensitive areas.